OpenCageData/python-opencage-geocoder/README.md

 You can find a [comprehensive tutorial for using this module on the OpenCage site](https://opencagedata.com/tutorials/geocode-in-python).

-There are also two brief video tutorials on YouTube, one [covering forward geocoding](https://www.youtube.com/watch?v=9bXu8-LPr5c), one [covering reverse geocoding](https://www.youtube.com/watch?v=u-kkE4yA-z0).
+There are two brief video tutorials on YouTube, one [covering forward geocoding](https://www.youtube.com/watch?v=9bXu8-LPr5c), one [covering reverse geocoding](https://www.youtube.com/watch?v=u-kkE4yA-z0).

+The module installs an `opencage` CLI tool for geocoding files.
+Check `opencage --help` or the [CLI tutorial](https://opencagedata.com/tutorials/geocode-in-cli).

 ## Usage

-Supports Python 3.7 or newer.
-Use the older opencage 1.x releases if you need Python 2.7 support.
+Supports Python 3.8 or newer.
+Starting opencage version 3.0 depends on asyncio package.

 Install the module: